jupeter/CodeContracts.MSBuild/README.md

 ### `CodeContracts*`

-`CodeContracts.MSBuild` defines a bunch of default properties that are used by Microsoft CodeContracts.
+`CodeContracts.MSBuild.v2` defines a bunch of default properties that are used by Microsoft CodeContracts.
 Please refer to CodeContracts for meaning of these options.

 | Property | Default value | Description |